Pesa Acatus Plus: Lesser Poland Voivodeship

 On 18 October 2013, a contract was signed with the Lesser Poland Voivodeship for six 3-car and four 2-car Acatus Plus units for the Kraków Agglomeration Railway.
 The first two 3-car units were delivered on 3 November 2014, and presented on 6 November at Kraków Główny railway station alongside two Newag Impuls units purchased through the Southern Purchasing Group.

 The units were deployed on the Krzeszowice–Wieliczka Rynek-Kopalnia line, operated by the Lesser Poland Branch of Przewozy Regionalne.
-On 14 December 2014, Koleje Małopolskie began operations, taking over three EN64 units.
+On 14 December 2014, Lesser Poland Railways began operations, taking over three EN64 units.
 An additional unit was transferred on 1 March 2015.
 Two units served the Kraków Główny–Wieliczka Rynek-Kopalnia line, with the others in reserve.
 Delivery of 3-car units was completed by 30 January 2015.

 Between 2 January and 6 March 2015, all four 2-car EN99 units were delivered and handed over to Przewozy Regionalne.
-On 1 September 2015, Koleje Małopolskie took over two EN64 units from Przewozy Regionalne.
+On 1 September 2015, Lesser Poland Railways took over two EN64 units from Przewozy Regionalne.
 On 13 September 2015, EN64-008 was used for a promotional trip on the Kraków Główny–Kraków Lotnisko railway during the "Odlotowa Niedziela" event, celebrating the completion of the first part of the new passenger terminal at Kraków John Paul II International Airport.
 Regular services to Kraków Lotnisko railway station began on 28 September.

 On 5 December 2015, EN64-002 made a promotional trip from Kraków Główny to Miechów.
-On 13 December 2015, four EN99 units were transferred to Koleje Małopolskie, which also began operating the Kraków Główny–Miechów–Sędziszów route.
+On 13 December 2015, four EN99 units were transferred to Lesser Poland Railways, which also began operating the Kraków Główny–Miechów–Sędziszów route.

 On 11 December 2016, Przewozy Regionalne resumed operation of the Kraków Główny–Sędziszów route, and all Acatus Plus units were transferred back to them.
-On 10 December 2017, four EN64 units were returned to Koleje Małopolskie.
+On 10 December 2017, four EN64 units were returned to Lesser Poland Railways.

 Each Acatus Plus unit was given a unique name: Solny, Szarotka, Centuś, Królewski, Zalipianka, Juhas, Gazda, Poprad, Sabała, and Hejnalista.